mrwelchman/vba-challenge/README.md

 ### Visual Basic for Applications because hey, you never know.

+Visual Basic for Applications, or VBA, is the programming language that some genius came up with for Excel.
+While not especially common anymore thanks to higher languages like Python, I still feel it's a useful tool to demonstrate.

+In this exercise, I was provided with an Excel spreadsheet containing three years worth of stock data.
+We're talking opening price, closing price, ticker symbol, the whole shebang.
+Using VBA, I was able to sort the data, manipulate the data, perform a few calculations, and return results based on the dataset.
+Below are a few screenshots of some of my code and the end results for each year I had data for (2014-2016).
+Of course, the full code is in this very repository.

 ![vba](vba.png)

-In this demonstration of my VBA skills, we were provided with three years worth of stock information.
-I used VBA to write a macro that would loop through all of the data and get it organized and analyzed.
-The macro is in this repository, and below are a few screen shots of the results.

 ![2014](2014_stock_data.png)